Nariod/Nimap/README.md

 # Nimap

 ## But, why ?
-Nimap is a personal project heavily inspired from the amazing NimScan project from elddy (https://github.com/elddy/NimScan).
-This is an educational project to create a Nmap-like port scanner for penetration tests.
+Nimap is a personal project to try out the Nim language.
+This is heavily inspired from the amazing NimScan project from elddy (https://github.com/elddy/NimScan).

 ## Should I use it?
 You can, but you probably should not.
 NimScan and Nmap are tools that are way more stable for real world engagements.